tyleralgigi/NCAA-NN/README.md

 # ALBURT AI
 ## version 1.0.0

   Welcome to my first AI project in python.
 This project is used to predict National Collegiate Athletic Association (NCAA) mens basketball scores.
-My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc.
+My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc. This is a completed project and one that I will mostly likely be leaving in its current state.

 ## Getting Started